cshwery/faers_ml/reports/case_study.md

 * patient.reaction.reactionmeddrapt

-    Patient reaction, as a MedDRA term.
+    * Patient reaction, as a MedDRA term.
 Note: MedDRA has a hierarchical organization, and I'd leverage that taxonomy here, but it is a paid/subscription service so I'm unable to for this case study.

     * This returns counts of specific patient reaction
-* patient.reaction.reactionoutcome
+* serious

-    * Outcome of the reaction in reactionmeddrapt at the time of last observation.
+    * Seriousness of the adverse event.
     * Value is one of the following
-1 = Recovered/resolved
-2 = Recovering/resolving
-3 = Not recovered/not resolved
-4 = Recovered/resolved with sequelae (consequent health issues)
-5 = Fatal
-6 = Unknown
+1 = The adverse event resulted in death, a life threatening condition, hospitalization, disability, congenital anomaly, or other serious condition
+2 = The adverse event did not result in any of the above

 * patient.patientagegroup